How a financial plan can provide a roadmap to your future success

 4. Insurance plan

-Another important component of a personal financial plan is an insurance plan.
-You should determine your risks and how much insurance you need to offset each of them.
-The insurance planning portion of your financial plan should include plans for your auto insurance, health insurance, homeowner’s insurance, and life insurance at a minimum.
+Another important component of a personal financial plan is insurance.
+The insurance planning portion of your financial plan should include auto insurance, health insurance, homeowner’s insurance, and life insurance at a minimum.

 - Age